 • -ugo: Surprisingly, Jaeger's Source-Book of Biological Names and Terms says that -ugo is a Latin suffix with meaning unknown. but the Wiktionary website says for -ugo, "suffixed to nouns and to adjectives, forms nouns denoting thin or superficial coatings, films, layers or platings," e.g. albus/albugo (whiteness, covered with white), ferrum/ferrugo (rust-colored), salsus/salsugo (saltiness), and the National Institute of Health website says in Latin the suffix -ago, or -igo, or -ugo, was often used to denote a disease, giving us albugo (a white opacification of the cornea) or caligo (dim vision).
 Of course botanical Latin is different from classical Latin, and a website of the Missouri Botanical Garden quoting Stearn's Botanical Latin says ugo is a Latin noun suffix which indicates a substance or property possessed, e.g. asperugo, a prickly plant (from asper, rough), or lanugo, downy (from lana, wool).

-• uh'dei: named for Carl Adolph Uhde (1795-1856), German merchant and plant collector who travelled through Texas and northern Mexico 1849-1855 and wrote about natural features, Mexican political affairs, and the history of Europeans in that area.
+• uh'dei: named for Carl Adolph Uhde (1795-1856), a German merchant and plant collector who traveled through Texas and northern Mexico 1849-1855 and wrote about natural features, Mexican political affairs, and the history of Europeans in that area.
 He was born in Brandenburg into an old merchant family, and his father was the first lord mayor of Brandenburg.
 His younger brother was a merchant in Hamburg beginning his career in 1814, and his sister was married to a Consul in Buenos Aires.
 Uhde was married in London where he became established as a merchant, and his first four children were born there.
 From 1823 to 1835 he conducted business in Mexico.
 After moving back to the Stuttgart area where his youngest son was born, he established a museum for his collections acquired in Central and South America.
+The only taxon in California with this specific epithet is Fraxinus uhdei, which is noted to be a plant occurring in CA only under cultivation (e.g., as crop, ornamental, or experimental plant).

-• -u'la/u'le: a diminutive adjectival suffix implying slightly.
+• -u'la/u'le: a diminutive adjectival suffix implying slightly or little.

 • -ulen'tum/ulen'tus: a Latin adjectival suffix used to indicate an abundance of or a full or marked development of (e.g. succulentus, "full of juice" from succus, "juice").